 Now, it’s a bit unfair to show and tell you how wonderful ‘Axminster Gold’ Russian comfrey is, because it’s apparently very difficult to find.
 But if you enjoy variegated foliage, you’ll know it’s worth every bit of effort you spent finding it once you grow it for yourself.
 Unlike other comfreys, this one stays where you put it.
 I truly wish it would spread a bit!
 The large grayish green leaves are broadly bordered with a nice lemony yellow that softens toward more of a butter yellow toward bloom time.
 Mine’s been in bloom for about a week now.
 In another week, I’ll cut the whole thing to the ground, then let it resprout for a good mound of fresh foliage that looks good through the summer.

 ‘Axminster Gold’ reaches about 30 inches tall in bloom for me, and fills a spot about 30 inches across.
 Full sun with moist soil is fine, but afternoon shade would probably be an excellent idea in sites that dry out occasionally, because the leaves can be prone to scorching otherwise.
 Compost-enriched soil that stays somewhat moist (but not soggy) seems to be ideal.
-If you want to try ‘Axminster Gold’, Seneca Hill Perennials lists it but says that they’re sold out until next spring, so maybe you’d want to try to get on their waiting list, if they have one.
-I see the Variegated Foliage Nursery has it on their web site as well.

 And one more plant that I think is neat, even though it’s not variegated (oh, if only it were…): Lamium orvala.
 I have very little shade here at Hayefield, but this gem gets my prime shady spot, with a few hours of morning sun and bright shade for the rest of the day.
 It grows fine for me in average, somewhat moist but well-drained soil, though it also seems to tolerate some dryness as well as occasional sogginess.
 Its prime feature is the clusters of relatively large, rosy pink flowers, which appear through most of May here, but its dense, upright, 1-foot-tall clumps of neatly tiered green leaves also look good through the whole growing season.
 This lamium has stayed in distinct, non-running clumps for me.
 I find a seedling or two once in a while, but not nearly as often as I could wish.